 I make noodles very often as it is loved by everyone at home, therefore I keep trying on different noodle recipes.
 Here are some of my other favorites – Pad Thai Noodles, Hakka Noodles, Chilli Garlic Noodles, Peanut Sesame Noodles, and Schezwan Noodles.

-A perfect combination of savory and spicy, Thai Drunken Noodles are my all-time favorite to make for a comforting meal.
+A perfect combination of savory and spicy, Thai Drunken Noodles (Pad Kee Mao) is my all-time favorite noodles dish to make for a comforting meal.
 These are very popular in Thailand and in Thai restaurants all over the world.

 You will find these noodles in the streets of Thailand, and if you have ever tried it, you will know how spicy it is.
 The street style noodles are so spicy that I am sure you will be chugging down a chilled beer after every bite.
 Haha!